GenericMappingTools/gmt/doc/rst/source/grdmath.rst

 .. _-S:

 **-S**
-    Reduce (collapse) the entire stack to a single grid by applying the next operator to all co-registered nodes across the entire stack.
+    Reduce (i.e., collapse) the entire stack to a single grid by applying the next operator to all co-registered nodes across the entire stack.
 You must specify **-S** *after* listing all of your grids.
-Note: You can only follow **-S** with a reducing operator, i.e., from the list ADD, AND, MAD, LMSSCL, MAX, MEAN, MEDIAN, MIN, MODE, MUL, RMS, STD, SUB or XOR.
+Note: You can only follow **-S** with a reducing operator, i.e., from the list ADD, AND, MAD, LMSSCL, MAX, MEAN, MEDIAN, MIN, MODE, MUL, RMS, STD, SUB, VAR or XOR.

 .. _-V: